Bio

 Artist Statement

 My printmaking practice consists primarily of collagraphs and monotypes.
-I build collagraph plates from medicine blister packs, string and acrylic mediums.
-These plates are not built to be archival; instead, I want to draw a parallel to the wear and tear that our bodies go through as we age.
-Through printmaking, I explore themes of social masking as a coping mechanism for individuals living with chronic illnesses.
+I build collagraph plates from medicine blister packs, string, and acrylic mediums.
+These plates are not built to be archival; instead, these items mimic the wear and tear that our bodies go through as we age.
+Through printmaking, I also explore themes of social masking as a coping mechanism for individuals navigating life while dealing with chronic illnesses, drawing from a wide body of medical and academic scholarship.
+My hope is for people to connect with the work and see themselves in it.